-But, it’s important to remember that all of these business ideas are businesses.
-And, while they may not require venture capitalists or crowdfunding, they do require a bare minimum investment that will allow your business to function professionally.
+But it’s important to remember that all these ideas are businesses.
+And while they may not require venture capitalists or crowdfunding, they require a bare minimum investment to allow your business to function professionally.

 Every business – on this list or otherwise – benefits from having a memorable business name, a unique logo, and a professional and credible website design.
-Combined, these three elements are key to creating a strong brand identity for your business and a professional, trustworthy first impression.
+These three elements are key to creating a strong brand identity for your business and a professional, trustworthy first impression.

 With that said, let’s dive in!

 15 low-cost business ideas:

 - Sell an online course

 - Self-publish your own book